-The Queens County District Attorney's Office received a \$560,625 grant in 2022 paying for three full-time assistant district attorneys, one supervisor and three full-time investigators assigned to the Specialized Auto Crime and Insurance Fraud Unit.
+The Queens County District Attorney's Office received a \$560,625 grant in 2023 paying for three full-time assistant district attorneys, one supervisor, two part-time assistant district attorneys, and one full-time investigator assigned to the Specialized Auto Crime and Insurance Fraud Unit.
 This unit is comprised of attorneys, investigators, and paralegals with special expertise in auto theft and insurance fraud.
 The unit focuses on long-term investigations and the handling of specially selected cases for trial and targets organized auto theft and insurance fraud activity.
 A major emphasis is placed on building enterprise corruption cases to ensure that the foundations of criminal activity are uprooted and to aggressively pursue individual prosecution and obtain maximum sentencing.

 The Queens County District Attorney's Office has a comprehensive approach to auto crimes and insurance fraud by continuing their efforts of strong partnership and coordination with local, state, federal law enforcement, and insurance agencies.
-These long-term investigations use confidential informants, electronic surveillance, human surveillance and sting operations.
+These long-term investigations use confidential informants, electronic surveillance, human surveillance, and sting operations.
+One of these long-term investigations is investigating 16 accidents that all involved non-citizens who are all from the same country, all purchased their vehicle shortly before their accident, all accidents involved a box truck type vehicle, all had the same insurance broker and each accident occurred within 45 days of the issuance of insurance policy, each of the 16 vehicles had a driver and two passengers, and all involved received medical treatment at two specific clinics and were all represented by the same two law firms.

-2022 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 36 Total Indictments for MVTIF Offenses 133 Investigations Initiated - Fraud 23 Total Convictions for MVTIF Offenses 422 Total Arrests for MVTIF Offenses 973 Amount of Restitution Ordered as a Result of MVTIF Cases \$179,556
+2023 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 45 Total Indictments for MVTIF Offenses 143 Investigations Initiated - Fraud 28 Total Convictions for MVTIF Offenses 587 Total Arrests for MVTIF Offenses 1,126 Amount of Restitution Ordered as a Result of MVTIF Cases \$16,389